inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/configuration/agent-command-configuration.md

 sidebar_label: Agent Command Configuration
 ---

-Since version `1.10.0`, the inspectIT Ocelot agent provides the _Agent Commands_ feature, which allows to interact with a specific agent.
+Since version `1.10.0` the inspectIT Ocelot agent provides the _Agent Commands_ feature, which allows interacting with a specific agent.
 Using this feature is only possible if the agent is used together with the inspectIT Ocelot Configuration-Server.

 With this feature it is possible to send specific commands or operations to the agent via the configuration server, which the agent should execute.
 Subsequently, the result of these commands is returned.

-It is now possible to interact with the agent.
 Simple commands can be executed, such as a "ping" command whether an agent exists or more complex commands, such as loading the class structure of the application in which the agent is integrated.
 Some new functionality of the configuration server interface is based on this feature, e.g. the _class browser_.
 These functions work only if this feature is enabled.